The Bunker Cycle

 White: A North Dakota Story (3 F, 2 M)

-Bliss, ND is a tiny, forgotten town.
-Population: 16.
-Demographics: 93.7% white; 6.3% black.
-Country living can be harsh, but here, everyone’s family.
-Until a known white separatist leader comes to town, planning to get himself elected mayor and build himself the first American all-whites town–whether the townspeople like it or not.
-And boy, do they ever not.
-Based on a true story, White explores family, fear, loneliness, and what it is to be white in rural America today.
+Bliss, ND is a tiny, forgotten town until a known white separatist moves in with his lonely daughter, planning to exploit legal loopholes to turn Bliss into America’s first all-whites township–whether Bliss’s existing residents like it or not.
+Based on true events, White explores family, fear, loneliness, and what it is to be white in rural America today.